hsjoo-lghtsnd/DQN-startup/README.md

 ~/miniconda3/bin/conda init zsh
 ```

 You may reopen your terminal.
 You will see (base) in your terminal line.
-You can turn off the auto conda startup by typing:
+You can turn off the auto conda startup on terminal by typing:

 ```shell
 conda config --set auto_activate_base false